hacksu/CS-and-the-Medical-Field/README.md

 around 45 minutes of 1-5 visits which is an improvement over current radiation therapies.
 ### Paro Therapeutic Robot
 Ok this thing is honestly kinda cute (minus the fact that it's a robot).
 Do this little thing has been proven to reduce stress, improves relaxation, and is certified by Guinness World Records as the most therapeutic robot.
 It's capable of sensing light, voice, and touch.
 It acts like a pet pretty much.
-It's currently being used for those who have Dimentia and Alzheimer's.
+It's currently being used for those who have dementia and Alzheimer's.
 It will also learn the patient's behavior and adjust accordingly.
 I don't know how I feel about that part but overall it's pretty cute and I like the idea.
 Well if you want one of these be ready to spend over $6,000.
 It also has been tested on a mars mission simulation to reduce stress.